developer-onizuka/gpu-operator/README.md

-# gpu-operator with Host driver preinstalled
+# GPU Operator with preinstalled driver in Host

 # 0. Disable Swapping and Blacklisting Nouveau driver
 This is very important step.
 If you skip this step, the kubelet will never run.